lukihd/Cactus/resources/mongo-model.md

     },
     "month": ["String"],      // Select which month
     "week": ["String"],       // Select which week
-    "day":                    // Can be only String or only Number
+    "day": "Mixed"            // Can be only String or only Number
       //["String"]              // Select wich day of week
       // Or
       //"Number"                // Select day number